 Caliber Home Loans has one of the largest selections of mortgage products of all the companies on our list, including Conventional, FHA, VA, USDA, ARM, Refinance, Bond, Renovation, Freddie Mac HomeOne, Freddie Mac Home Possible, and Fannie Mae HomeReady.

-Unlike many competitors, Caliber offers a disaster relief option, which allows you to pause mortgage payments for a period of time if you’re impacted by a natural disaster.
+Unlike many competitors on this list, Caliber offers a disaster relief option, which allows you to pause mortgage payments for a period of time if you’re impacted by a natural disaster.
 Bear in mind that you do need to file a claim with your insurance agency before reaching out to Caliber to be eligible for the option.

 Caliber’s online application process is another standout feature.
 Customers can apply online by answering a few questions about themselves, their finances and their budget.
 A representative contacts applicants shortly after, and the process can reportedly take as little as 15 minutes.